laminba2003/spring-zookeeper-webclient/README.md

-# Spring WebClient with Consul
+# Spring WebClient with Zookeeper

 Spring WebClient is a non-blocking reactive client which helps to perform HTTP request.
 They introduced this as part of Spring 5.
 WebClient API’s are introduced as part of replacing existent Spring RestTemplate with these features: